berops/claudie/docs/input-manifest/input-manifest.md

 - `diskSize`

-  Size of the disk on the nodes in the nodepool.
+  Size of the storage disk on the nodes in the nodepool in `GB`.
+The OS disk is created automatically with predefined size.
+Minimum value is `10`.

 ## Provider Spec